Astonishing butternut harvest

 Yeasted beer bread.

-There are many good reasons to start gardening; we are assured, and you could be too, of food on the table like this astonishing butternut harvest, if hard times were to arrive.
+There are many good reasons to start gardening.
+We are assured of food on the table like this astonishing butternut harvest if hard times were to arrive; and you too could be at peace where the next meal would come from.

 "There is increasing evidence that exposure to plants and green space, and particularly to gardening, is beneficial to mental and physical health."